What is Oracle Blockchain Cloud Service?

 We are continuing to explore other distributed ledger and related blockchain technologies that can add value to our global enterprise customer base and will be evolving our solution to address customers' needs leveraging both open source and Oracle technology and IP.

-What VMs and resources are provisioned when I request an OABCS instance?
+What VMs and resources are provisioned when I request an OBCS instance?

 Are there limits on the number of peer nodes or channels I can use?

-Can I define multiple member organizations in one instance of OABCS?
+Can I define multiple member organizations in one instance of OBCS?

 Each instance defines one primary organization.
 To create a consortium-style network, you can create additional instances and join them to a Founder instance.
 You can also create multiple client organizations using SDK's fabric-ca APIs.